maxthraxx/WFGY/ProblemMap/RAG_Problems.md

-# 📒 WFGY RAG Problem Map
+# 📒 Map-A · WFGY RAG Problem Map

 This page is a reality check for Retrieval‑Augmented Generation.
 **Most RAG stacks break in repeatable ways**—hallucinating, drifting, or hiding their own logic.